 Do I Really Need Surgery to Treat Colon Cancer?

 Indeed, colon cancer surgery is the only treatment that a colon surgeon can offer for the definitive cure of colon cancer.
-While there are other treatment options such as chemotherapy, they are best used as supporting treatments, not as standalone treatments, as they merely reduce the risk of occurrence but do not always offer a cure.
+While there are other colon cancer treatment options such as chemotherapy, they are best used as supporting treatments, not as standalone treatments, as they merely reduce the risk of occurrence but do not always offer a cure.

 In the treatment of colon cancer, the main point is to remove the part of the colon affected by cancer, along with surrounding areas containing the lymph nodes where the cancer would typically spread to.
 After the affected part of the colon is removed, the remaining part of the colon will be joined back together so bowel movements are not affected.